 - Power converters beyond "little box challenge", towards high power density, high efficiency, high reliability and high performance;

-- Smart grid technologies: energy storage and management, signature analysis of renewable energy and application;
+- Smart grid technologies: big-data driven renewable energy integration;

-The very exciting research is dedicated to creating much better (efficient, reliable, intelligent, compact, and superior performance) power electronic solutions to “smarter” and “greener” electrical power systems.
-I have authored or coauthored over 100 published peer-reviewed technical papers (including above 50 journal articles) and tens of patents.
+The very exciting research is dedicated to creating much better (efficient, reliable, intelligent, compact, and superior performance) power electronics and control solutions to “smarter” and “greener” electrical power systems.
+I have authored or coauthored about 120 published peer-reviewed technical papers (including about 60 journal articles) and tens of patents.
 Several journal articles rank in the list of highly cited papers in relevant areas.
 For example, "Relationship between Space-Vector Modulation and Three-phase Carrier-based PWM: A Comprehensive Analysis.
-IEEE Transactions on Industrial Electronics 49(1): 186-196" is cited about 900 (My Google Scholar).
+IEEE Transactions on Industrial Electronics 49(1): 186-196" is cited 1000+ (My Google Scholar).

 - Principal Investigator (PI), “Internal Model Principle based Exact Control of Power Electronic Conversion System”, Natural Science Foundation of China (NSFC), 2010-2012

 - PI, “Voltage Stability of Wind Power Grid Integration in Jiangsu Province”, Industrial Project, 2009-2010

 - PI, “Grid-off Renewable Generation System with Hybrid Energy Storage”, Grants for Outstanding Talents in Six Industries, Jiangsu Province, China, 2009-2012,

 - PI, “Repetitive Control based ‘Clean’ Power Supply”, Jiangsu Province Natural Science Foundation, China, 2007-2009